Terms and Definitions: B

 characters designed to teach a moral or social truth.
 Examples

-include the fables of Aesop and Marie de France, Kipling's Jungle
+include the fables of Aesop and Marie de France, Kipling's The Jungle

 Priest's Tale."
 Contrast with fable,